bobbobson21/publicAI/README.md

 Also in the responce table if a string is returned from a function then that string will be made to repace the area the funtion took up otherwise the area will be replace with an empty string.

 functions you can use in the search for tables:
- - pal:NRT( str ) --it will always return true but if the string in the function can not be found the odds that a responce is selected from the info this is in are lowered
+ - pal:NRT( Tag ) --it will always return true but if the string in the function can not be found (or if its a bool it dosent equal true) the odds that a responce is selected from the info this is in are lowered
- - pal:MWTG( name ) --compares the player input aginst all info in a tag group(pal:AddNewTagGroup( "taggroupexample", {"wow"} )) and will retun false if a match can not be found
+ - pal:MWTG( ID ) --compares the player input aginst all info in a tag group(pal:AddNewTagGroup( "taggroupexample", {"wow"} )) and will retun false if a match can not be found
- - pal:EmotionLevelEquals( tbl ) --dose the emotion level x and y = the tbls x and y
+ - pal:EmotionLevelEquals( EmotionTbl ) --dose the emotion level x and y = the tbls x and y
- - pal:EmotionLevelNotEquals( tbl ) --the reverse of the above
+ - pal:EmotionLevelNotEquals( EmotionTbl ) --the reverse of the above
  - pal:EmotionLevelEqualsOr( endless input range of tables ) --dose the emotion level x and y = any of the tables x and y
  - EmotionLevelNotEqualsOr( endless input range of tables ) --dose the emotion level x and y not equal all of the tables x and y

 functions you can use in responces/append:
- - pal:MemGen( name, tbl ) --assoaties a name the ai said to pronowns wich is then save into a shortterm memory and then you can use the prownowns to refence that person for a short time
+ - pal:MemGen( name, PronownTable ) --assoaties a name the ai said to pronowns wich is then save into a shortterm memory and then you can use the prownowns to refence that person for a short time
- - DegradeInfoOverXCycles( id, cyclesinfostayesinmemory ) --deletes all info with an id after the seconds in cyclesinfostayesinmemory has elapsed
+ - DegradeInfoOverXCycles( ID, CyclesInfoStayesInMemory ) --deletes all info with an id after the seconds in cyclesinfostayesinmemory has elapsed
  - pal:GetEmotiveWord() --gets a word the ai thinks of when it thinks of the user
  - pal:GetEmotiveClass() --how it is feeling in genral
- - pal:SetPriorInput( str ) --you can chage the prior input to whatever you want which is what the searchfor_prior gose through
+ - pal:SetPriorInput( Text ) --you can chage the prior input to whatever you want which is what the searchfor_prior gose through

 ## IDK responces